-4.3.
 View Versioning

 An important distinction between C-MViews and other ISDE models is its support for view versioning.

 View versions are kept separate from base component versions, as a view may render several different base components.
 Changing any base component will thus partially change the view (and vice versa).
-Views may also change independently of their base components.
-For example, layout information is view-specific.
-Figure 10 shows view versioning as used by C-SPE.
+Views may also change independently of their base components, as, for example, layout information is view-specific.
+Figure shows view versioning as used by C-SPE.
 In this case a single version record is held for the view as a whole rather than having individual records for view components, such as class icons and connectors.

-Figure 10.
-C-SPE view versions.
+Figure .
+C-SPE multiple view versions.